crypt0kitik/advanced_machine_learning_methods/01 – Ensemble methods, benchmarking  and stacking algorithms/read_me.txt

 01 - Logistic Regression
 02 - XGBoost
 03 - CatBoost - winner considering all metrics
 03 - CatBoost.
 Upgraded (after developing all models, I saw that CatBoost had the best results.
-I decided to improve the model to see if I can make it even better)
+I decided to improve the model to see if I can make it even better).
+It did not succeed because code took long time to run
 04 - AdaBoost
 05 - LightGBM
 06 - Random Forest